britt-klose/Company-Database-12/README.md

 ## Installation
 To install this application go through the following steps.
 1. Open or clone the repository to VSC.
-2. Make sure you have inquirer downloaded.
-In the terminal run npm install inquirer.
+2. Make sure you have the following installed to the terminal: inquirer, console.table, and mysql2.
-3. Run node server.js.
-Then simply input your details.
+3. Run node index.js.
+Then simply select what you want to do from the menu.

 ## Usage
-While running node server.js in the terminal you will be prompted to select what you want to do.
+While running node index.js in the terminal you will be prompted to select what you want to do.
 From viewing departments and employees to adding new roles.
+If you want to add new fields for departments, roles, or employees you must input or select details for all the prompts.
+After each additon or viewing the user will be asked what they want to do next and be shown the same menu options to choose from.
 A visual example and video demo can be seen below for more help.
 ![alt text](images/.png)

 Demo:

 ## License
-This application uses MIT license
+This application uses ISC license

 ## Contributing
 If you are looking to add a contribution to this project you can visit this site for information: [Contributor Covenant](https://www.contributor-covenant.org/)